 Q. What is GIVE Roanoke?

 GIVE Roanoke is a day of giving fueled by the power of social media and collaboration.
-GIVE Roanoke is an initiative of the Council of Community Services, in partnership with local nonprofits.
+GIVE Roanoke is an initiative of Council of Community Services.

 Q. When is GIVE Roanoke?

 GIVE Roanoke is on April 19th, 2023 from midnight to 11:59 PM.

 Q. Which organizations can participate?

 Organizations that are verified 501( c )(3) charitable nonprofits that are headquartered or provide services in Roanoke Valley.

 Anyone may donate.
 Donations through the GIVE Roanoke online portal to charitable nonprofit organizations are tax-deductible and cannot be refunded.
 Contributions may be made via credit and debit card only.
 Donations will be received and receipted by GiveGab.

 GiveGab is a nonprofit giving platform that helps nonprofits to raise money, engage donors and manage volunteers quickly and efficiently.
 GiveGab offers a full portfolio of simple and easy to use products that allows organizations to function in a more streamlined manner.